 - Let’s take a tricky question here.
 If you compile a program in C, what happens?

 If you are compiling a program in C, then you will witness a multi-stage process.
-This process will consist of the source object file, which is compiler.
-It connects to object file, which then connects to the linker.
+This process will consist of the source object file, which is a compiler.
+It connects to the object file, which then connects to the linker.
 The linker in this lope is a library file, and it leads to an executable file.

 - Why are header files used in C?

-Header files are used in C, because they contain the definition, as well as set of rules for the functions that are used in programs.
+Header files are used in C because they contain the definition, as well as a set of rules for the functions that are used in programs.
 For example, when you are using the printf and scanf on the program, then you have to include the stdio.h library function.
 If you don’t include this function, then the compiler will give you an error.
 This is mainly because both the input mentioned, are stored in the header file, and every header file has predefined functions in it.

 - What are syntax errors?

 When you are creating a program, and there are mistakes within that program, those are called syntax errors.
 Syntax errors are usually misspelled commands, or the wrong number of parameters and case commands.
 Moreover, if the programmer mismatches the data type, then this could be a syntax error as well.

 Reserved words in C language are those, which can’t be used for anything other than their intended purpose.
 For example, programmers can’t use void and return int. just anywhere; the programmer has to know their intended use and function.

 The first keyword is void, and it is a special data type.
 It means an empty data type and doesn’t hold any value.
 It is mainly used as a return data type for different functions and is a representation of that function.